Serifeeng/book-movie-collection/README.md

-# 📚🎬 Cozy Kawaii Book & Movie Collection Manager
+# 📚🎬 Book & Movie Collection Manager

 A beautiful, modular, and responsive full-stack application designed to organize, track, and rate your favorite books and movies.
-Features a security gateway with JWT-based authentication and a cozy kawaii pixel-art design system utilizing warm pastel colors and retro window widgets.
+Features a security gateway with JWT-based authentication

 ## ✨ Features